Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 * Do not export the "fedora3" database or any system tables (such as "information_schema", "performance_schema", "mysql")

-* If possible, on the production Apache webserver, run `drush cc all` from the command line on the production server in the `/var/www/html` directory PRIOR to any db export(s).
+* If possible, on the production Apache web server, run `drush cc all` from the command line on the production server in the `/var/www/html` directory PRIOR to any db export(s).
 Otherwise issues can occur on import due to all cache tables being larger than "innodb_log_file_size" allows

 #### Export the Production MySQL Islandora Drupal Database